SouthGreenPlatform/trainings/_pages/hpc/hpcAdvancedPractice.md

 That is why is very important to launch your job array with `%5` to launch it with 5 running jobs at the same time maximum.

-In this exercise, we are going to launch a bwa mem on 15 different individuals in one job array script on one node at the same time.
+In this exercise, we are going to launch a bwa mem on 15 different individuals in one job array script on several nodes at the same time.

-At the end, we will receive 15 results files directly in our /home.
+At the end, we will receive 15 results files directly into our /home.

 1) Have a look of the data you are going to use in `/data2/formation/TP-advanced-hpc/bwa/fastqDir`

-The 2 pairs of read files for individual X are named as follows: `CloneX.1.fastq` and `CloneX.2.fastq`
+The 2 pairs of read files for individual X are named as follow: `CloneX.1.fastq` and `CloneX.2.fastq`

-With `X` for 1 to 15. `X` will be replaced in our script by `SLURM_TASK_ID`
+With `X` for 1 to 15. `X` will be replaced in our script by `SLURM_ARRAY_TASK_ID`

 2) Using a job array create a script to perform a bwa-mem on the 15 individuals

+You can use the template script here: `/data2/formation/TP-advanced-hpc/exemple-batch.sh`

 The script should transfer the  `/data2/formation/TP-advanced-hpc/bwa/` folder into the `/scratch` of the node.

+The command to use for the transfer is:

+{% highlight bash %}scp -r nas:/data2/formation/TP-advanced-hpc/bwa  /scratch/your_directory{% endhighlight %}

 Use your own module environment for bwa

 The command to launch on every individual is